 I would like to share how I executed each step, and look forward to seeing your comments!

 Research: Goals & Some Resources

-When we are designing a product, we need to understand the rationale behind the decision of building this product.
-We also need to know our users: what is their goal, what kind of difficulty are they experiencing.
+When we are designing a product, we need to understand the rationale behind the decision to build this product.
+We also need to know our users: what is their goal, what kind of difficulty are they experiencing?
 The same applies to a portfolio.

 So why do I need a portfolio?
 Well, in my case, is to look for a job.
 I need to update my portfolio with some latest projects.
 But for freelancers, it might be to get the next client.
 So, based on different cases, the design of the portfolio can vary a lot, like a freelance visual designer’s portfolio, will need to show off a lot of fancy interfaces and screen interactions, as well as testimonials from previous clients.
 But for a quality assurance engineer, assets like quality.

 What about end-users?
 In this case, it is not a real ‘end-user’.
 But we all hope the visitors to our portfolio site can get the information they need, for example, understand how I work as a quality assurance engineer by looking at previous projects, know my quality process, and have my contact information like skills, certificates, email, publications, and social media.

 I have read some great articles about tips for building a portfolio, which are some great foundations for me before I started.